the-tanstaafl/TansTimberbornModsUnity/ThunderKit/Staging/Ladder/ThunderstorePackage/README.md

 ## Problems?

-In case you experience problems, message me in the modding channel of the the Timberborn discord or message me directly (Tobbert#1607).
+In case you experience problems, message me in the modding channel of the the [Timberborn discord](https://discord.gg/mfbBF4cWpX) or message me directly (Tobbert#1607).
 I will try to fix it as soon as possible. :D

 ## Changelog

+### 1.0.1 - 18.7.2022

+- Migrated to the TimberAPI 0.4.0.
+Adds support for faction specific buildings.
+- Added different colors for Iron Teeth.
+- Reduced size by compressing the models.

 ### 1.0.1 - 13.7.2022